 The 91 GHz channels are available in the original resolution in the data group scene_img2 and also resampled to the 37 GHz antenna pattern in the data group scene_env2.
-Additionally available are 85 GHz channel data in the data group scene_env2 for water surface type to provide backward compatibility to the SSM/I FCDR.
+Also available are 85 GHz channel data in the data group scene_env2 and scene_img2 to provide backward compatibility to the SSM/I FCDR.